dadhi/FastExpressionCompiler/README.md

 Does not support now, but may be added later:

-- `?:`, `??` operators, bitwise operators, and probably something more
+- `??`, `?.` operators, bitwise operators, ariphmetical operators
-- ariphmetical operators
+- `ulong` and `long` constants
 - Code blocks, assignments and whatever added since .NET 4.0

+__The most of current limitations may be removed by wrapping not supported epression into Method or Propery.__

 ## How